cocoon sandbox

 Error handling

-var e *silkd.ErrorResp
+var e *wire.ErrorResp

-if errors.As(err, &e) && e.Kind == silkd.KindUnimplemented {
+if errors.As(err, &e) && e.Kind == wire.KindUnimplemented {

 // no-network lane: fall back to sb.Push